I'm Right Here

-"I'm Right Here" is a song by Irish singer Samantha Mumba, the lead single released from her aborted second studio album, Woman (2002).
+"I'm Right Here" is a song by Irish singer Samantha Mumba, released as the lead single from her aborted second studio album, Woman (2002).
 The single was released on 12 August 2002 in the United States and on 14 October 2002 in the United Kingdom.
-The song reached number three in Ireland and number five in the United Kingdom.
-It also reached number 32 in Australia and number 51 in Germany.
+It reached number three in Ireland and number five in the United Kingdom.

 Music video

 The video for "I'm Right Here" (directed by Darren Grant), features Samantha Mumba and a group of girls in fireman-type outfits hosing down unfaithful men with a fire hose riding in a firetruck.
 Jamaican deejay Damian Marley, son of reggae singer Bob Marley, and dancer Cris Judd are featured in the video.